Syracuse Medical Malpractice Lawyer

 Do I Need an Attorney if I Believe I Have a Medical Malpractice Case?

 Yes.
 Hiring a qualified medical malpractice attorney is the smartest way to handle this type of lawsuit.
 Medical malpractice cases are extremely complicated, challenging to win, and can be very costly to prosecute.
-Our Fayetteville and Central New York medical malpractice attorneys will gather all of your pertinent medical records, laboratory test results, pathology reports, and any other relevant information that might in any way pertain to or affect the outcome of your case.
+Our Syracuse and Central New York medical malpractice attorneys will gather all of your pertinent medical records, laboratory test results, pathology reports, and any other relevant information that might in any way pertain to or affect the outcome of your case.
 We will then have them reviewed by a qualified medical expert to determine whether you have a meritorious case to pursue in court.

 What Sorts of Damages Are Able to be Recovered?